HERDAC/ProjeqtorTelegramBot/MANUAL.md

 ## `/state` (V1.0+)
 This command displays current data for the user.
-(For debugging purposes) It can be disabled/enabled from V6.0.0-
+(For debugging purposes) It can be disabled/enabled from V6.0.0 and over

 ## `/report` (V1.2+)
 This command sends user data to an admin for debugging.